asmshkhaws/ROAD_ACCIDENTS_SQL/questions_and_answers.md

   |One way street|3499|
   |Single carriageway|144653|

-9. % Casualties by Urban/Rural in CY(2022)
+9. % Casualties by Urban/Rural in Current Year(2022)

         Select urban_or_rural_area, Cast(Cast(Sum(number_of_casualties) as decimal (10,2))*100
         /(Select Cast(Sum(number_of_casualties)as decimal (10,2)) from road_accident) as decimal (10,2)) as CY_Casualties